Snow country (Japan)

 One striking feature of Japan's snow country are the snow monsters (樹氷, Juhyō) on Mount Zaō (蔵王山, Zaō-san).
 Strong winds over the nearby lake fling water droplets which freeze against the trees and their branches, until near-horizontal icicles begin to form.
-Falling snow settles on the ice formations, and the end result is a grotesque figure of a tree.
+Falling snow settles on the ice formations, and the result is a grotesque figure of a tree.
 The effect of a full forest of such trees gives visitors a ghostly impression.